Help Los Angeles County residents during unprecedented wildfires

 As emergency crews struggle to battle the blazes, evacuees can only seek shelter and hope their homes are spared.
 Aid groups are on the ground to help those affected.
 You can assist them by clicking HERE or use the form below.

-CNN’s Impact Your World will continue to monitor the situation and provide updates with more ways to help if available.
+CNN’s Impact Your World will continue to monitor the situation and provide updates when available.

 The-CNN-Wire